 Feel deeply the pulse of life, and come to know this fire and this rhythm within you.

+Mystery

-And finally, take a moment to simply rest in the great alive in you and all that is.
+And finally, take a moment to simply rest in the great Mystery alive in you and all that is.
 By some miracle, you are alive and aware of it: changing, becoming, evolving, growing in the fullness of time and in the power of the Divine.
+Rest in this one-ness, this silence, this grace-filled Mystery.

 In just a moment I will invite you to open your eyes, and when you do, please find your journal and take a few minutes to jot down anything you noticed or want to remember about your experience.
 What was that experience of accessing spiritual power like for you?